 Older Placement Tests

-Students may have placement scores for the previous version of ALEKS (before May 1, 2013) or for the Math Placement Test, Level 1 or 2 (MPT 1, MPT 2).
 If a student took a math placement exam more than one year ago and has not taken a university math course, the Mathematics Department strongly recommends that the student retake the appropriate math placement test.
 (See Replacing Outdated Scores below.)

 For minimum ALEKS scores required for courses at or below Calculus I, click here.

-The MPT 3 gives the following recommendations.
+The Advanced Math Placement test gives the following recommendations.

 0 - 8